robertyoung2/robertyoung2/README.md

 **robertyoung2/robertyoung2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm a Research Masters Student at University College Dublin.
 I'm interested in machine learning, software development and how we can use these tools to improve our lives.
-I’m currently working on mixed reality (HoloLens), computer vision and accessibility.
+I’m currently working on:
+* :goggles: mixed reality
+* :video_camera: computer vision
+* :wheelchair: accessibility

 ***